stfwi/rsgauges/readme.md

   tracks on it, but because of boundary effects of the crystalline material structures you will not see the tracks from below.

+- **Power plants** are no energy generating facilities, but artificial flowers.
+  They look very similar to vanilla Minecraft flowers and produce a redstone signal if they are touched or something falls on them.
+Because artificial, they behave like contact plates and support all switch settings including switch linking.

 ----
 ### Recipes